ShaimaBB/Comp4304-History-Of-Space-Ownership-Visualization/README.md

 # Comp4304-History-Of-Space-Ownership-Visualization

-**COMP 4304 – Data Visualization Course Project**

 ##  Overview

 This project explores the shifting power dynamics in space exploration—how satellite ownership evolved from government and military monopolies during the Cold War to a decentralized, commercialized space economy dominated by private corporations.

 Using real satellite data from the GCAT catalog, we investigate:
 - What historic events triggered spikes in satellite launches?
-- How did ownership patterns change from 1957 to the present?
+- How did ownership patterns change from 1960 to the present?
 - What role did private companies begin to play in the 21st century?

-We deliver our findings via a professionally designed **infographic**, an **interactive dashboard**, and a **video presentation** aimed at educating the public at the Johnson Geo Centre’s “Our Future & Space” exhibit.

 *NOTE: Due to it being an academic project we aren't allowed to post the codes.*